 Since tardiness can interfere with the child's progress in school and can be disruptive to the class and teacher, parents are requested to nurture and cultivate the habit of punctuality and good attendance with their child.
 Tardiness to school and early dismissals will be treated and documented the same way, in that the student is missing classroom instruction.
 Repeated tardiness will be called to the attention of the parents by the homeroom teacher and on the third unexcused tardy in one quarter, a Minor Infraction Notification will be issued.
 Students are not considered tardy if their school bus arrives late at school.
-It is our expectation that students will arrive by 8:20 a.m.
-This bell signals our morning arrival time, at which students proceed to classrooms and prepare for the day.
-The 8:30 a.m. bell is not intended to provide a ten-minute grade period after the 8:20 a.m. arrival bell, but signifies the point at which students are marked tardy.
-Please help your child prepare for the school day in a stress-free manner by ensuring that he or she arrives at school by 8:20 a.m. each day.
+Students may be dropped off by car beginning at 8:00 a.m.
+It is our expectation that students will arrive by 8:25 a.m.
+There will be only one bell in the morning - at 8:25 a.m.
+This bell signals the beginning of our homeroom period and the point at which students are marked tardy.
+Please help your child prepare for the school day in a stress-free manner by ensuring that he or she arrives at school by 8:25 a.m. each day.

-- LATE ARRIVAL if a student arrives at school after 8:30 a.m. - HALF-DAY ABSENCE if a student arrives after 10:00 a.m., he/she will be marked for a half-day absence; if a student leaves before 2:00 p.m., he/she will be marked for a half-day absence - ABSENT if a student is not present in school for a full day, for any reason, the student is considered absent - EARLY DISMISSAL if a student departs school after 2:00 p.m. he/she will not be marked for a half-day absence
+- LATE ARRIVAL if a student arrives at school after 8:25 a.m. - HALF-DAY ABSENCE if a student arrives after 10:00 a.m., he/she will be marked for a half-day absence; if a student leaves before 2:00 p.m., he/she will be marked for a half-day absence - ABSENT if a student is not present in school for a full day, for any reason, the student is considered absent - EARLY DISMISSAL if a student departs school after 2:00 p.m. he/she will not be marked for a half-day absence